shahroozsabet/EventDrivernMicroservices/README.md

   and enter your github password and url on bootstrap.yml file of config-server
 - Then run mvn install -DskipTests command
 - Then run docker-compose up command in docker-compose folder
-- Check discovery-service, where we created discovery registration and discovery service
+- Check gateway-service, where we added an api gateway.
-- Also check all microservices which are updated to become a discovery client using EnableDiscoveryClient annotation
+- Also check the services.yml file which is updated to use the gateway for all requests